| In recounting my travels in the West for the benefit of those who wish

 streets bears clear evidence of the Greek and Roman civilizations with all

+their activities, vices and virtues.
 From Naples to Rome is about four hours’ run, the distance being 120

 miles.
 The beautiful country around resembles to a great extent Mysore.